 Coffee Lake, represented here by the six-core i7 8700K - the top processor in the Intel 8th Gen lineup - is a necessary reaction by the chip giant to their rivals who massively upped the core-count of their latest processors.
 But it’s almost just a temporary bandage for Intel’s CPU range while they continue to struggle with their main focus, getting those darned 10nm transistors functional, affordable, and reliable.

 The big news for the Intel Coffee Lake range is that this is the first time they’ve upped the mainstream core-count in nearly ten years.
-The Core i7 8700K is their new six-core / 12-thread flagship for the 8th Gen, delivering another pair of full Intel cores compared with the quad-core / eight-thread Core i7 7700K released in January.
+The Core i7 8700K is their new six-core / 12-thread flagship for the 8th Gen, delivering another pair of full Intel cores compared with the quad-core / eight-thread Core i7 7700K that was released in January 2017.

 It is, however, still essentially the same base architecture as the Kaby Lake - and therefore Skylake - processors we’ve already seen.
 There are some minor revisions, with a more mature 14nm production process, laughably referred to as 14nm++, and the extra cache those two extra cores bring with them.
 But at the heart of this is a further optimisation of the same aging Intel Core architecture we’ve been using for a good few years now.